 Where do you go in Kansas City for the best melt-in-your-mouth queso?
+Check out our list of the Best Queso in Kansas City.
 Everyone knows there are some chips-and-dip serving restaurants where you’re content to just stick with the free salsa, and there are those special restaurants where you have to splurge on the queso.
 When it’s that level of delicious, you not only use it as a dip, you pour it over your entree to get every drop.

 When you think of those restaurants where you order queso, you shouldn’t think first of chain restaurants.
 There are plenty of local options in Kansas City where you can satisfy your craving.

-Here is the top of the list of best quesos in Kansas City.
-Taste-testing these will take you to some Mexican restaurants and some Mexican fusion or Tex-Mex restaurants.
-Each place has their own take on what makes amazing queso, and the results are all delicious.
+Here is the top of the list of best queso in Kansas City.
+Taste-testing these will take you to some Mexican restaurants and some Mexican fusion of Tex-Mex restaurants.
+Each place has its own take on what makes amazing queso, and the results are all delicious.

 The Meaning of the Word “Queso”